specialized806/microsoft-365-docs/microsoft-365/frontline/flw-setup-microsoft-365.md

 Microsoft 365 for frontline workers uses Microsoft Entra ID as the underlying identity service for delivering and securing all apps and resources.
 Users must have an identity that exists in Microsoft Entra ID to access Microsoft 365 apps.

-If you choose to manage frontline user identities with Active Directory Domain Services (AD DS) or a third-party identity provider, you'll need to federate these identities to Microsoft Entra ID.
+If you choose to manage frontline user identities with Active Directory Domain Services (AD DS) or a third-party identity provider, you need to federate these identities to Microsoft Entra ID.
 You can import users in the following ways:

 - **Integrate Microsoft Entra ID with an existing Active Directory instance:** [Microsoft Entra Connect](/entra/identity/hybrid/connect/how-to-connect-install-prerequisites) replicates Active Directory user accounts to Microsoft Entra ID, allowing a user to have a single identity capable of accessing both local and cloud-based resources.
 - **Integrate Microsoft Entra ID with a third-party identity solution:** Microsoft Entra ID supports integration with some third-party providers through federation.